lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/1.C_Tutorial/10_potentiometer.rst

 .. image:: img/software/10.2.png

-Download the code to ESP32-S3 WROOM, rotate one of the potentiometers, then the color of RGB LED will change.
+Download the code to ESP32-S3 WROOM, rotate one of the potentiometers, The corresponding led colors will change: 38 control red, 39 control green, 40 control blue.

 Code
 ^^^^^^